HALFWORLD

 (Incredible Hulk II#271 - BTS) - Many years ago, under unrevealed circumstances, tortoise toysmith Uncle Pyko probed the mind of a human Keystone Kop, and unearthed deeply submerged memories of the connection between the Firstcomers (aka the psychiatrists) and the Loonies (whom the Kop belonged to).
 In the process, Uncle Pyko also learned the key to deciphering the Gideon's Bible, which all believed held the secret for ultimate power on Halfworld.
 Unhappily for him, the Kop did not survive the probe.

-(Incredible Hulk II#271) - A runaway robot mower approached a sleeping Hulk (Bruce Banner, who, long story short, had been transported to Halfworld by a dying Galaxy Master), who could not be awakened by the two animals (Rocket Raccoon and Wal Rus) who had found him.
+(Incredible Hulk II#271) - A runaway robot mower approached a sleeping Hulk (Bruce Banner, who, long story short, had been transported to Halfworld by a dying Galaxy Master), who could not be awakened by the two animals (Rocket Raccoon and Wal Russ) who had found him.
 Rocket attempted to divert the robomower from its path, but the robot couldn't be stopped.
 The sound from the mower awoke the Hulk, who was angry his sleep was disturbed, and smashed the robomower, but not before the 'mower got off an alarm and summoned the Loonie police, the Keystone Quadrant Kops.
 Upon arriving, the Kops promptly crashed into the victim, then futilely gave chase to the two animals and the Hulk, who calmly left in the spaceship Rakk 'n' Ruin while the Kops were getting themselves organized enough to begin their investigation.

-(Rocket Raccoon#1) - After borrowing the Gideon's Bible from the Loonies in an attempt to decipher it, Rocket and his companions, Wal and Lylla the otter, were interrupted by the Keystone Quadrant Kops, whose investigation of the Snail Gang was interrupted by a call from toy mogul Lord Dyvyne over the assassination of his chief toysmith, which sent the Kops off to find Rocket so he could take the call.
+(Rocket Raccoon#1) - After borrowing the Gideon's Bible from the Loonies in an attempt to decipher it, Rocket and his companions, Wal and Lylla were interrupted by the Keystone Quadrant Kops, whose investigation of the Snail Gang was interrupted by a call from toy mogul Lord Dyvyne over the assassination of his chief toysmith, which sent the Kops off to find Rocket so he could take the call.
 Rocket returned the Bible to its caretakers, the Good Humor Men, whose leader assured Rocket that the language of the ancient Shrinks was unfathomable, then invited Rocket to watch the ancient rites, which Rocket did for a few moments before getting back to Dyvyne's call.
-During a later performance of their ancient rites, the leader of the Good Humor Men asked, as part of the ritual, for the ancient book to speak to them, only to be horrified when the book opened like a jack-in-the-box and revealed a jester's head inside the book (the Bible had been switched out with the substitute a short time before by Uncle Pyko).
+As Rocket headed to investigate Mayhem Mekaniks, Dyvyne ordered Blackjack O'Hare to kidnap Lylla so he could possess her inheritance.

-(Rocket Raccoon#3) - After faking their deaths to throw off a posse composed of Judson Jake's Killer Clowns and Lord Dyvyne's chimpanzee samurais, O'Hare brought Rocket, Wal Rus, and Lylla to a cantina on the robot side of Halfworld, where O'Hare claimed that every deal for the toys sold to the Loonies was negotiated.
+(Rocket Raccoon#3) - After faking their deaths to throw off a posse composed of Judson Jake's Killer Clowns and Lord Dyvyne's chimpanzee samurais, O'Hare brought Rocket, Wal Russ, and Lylla to a cantina on the robot side of Halfworld, where O'Hare claimed that every deal for the toys sold to the Loonies was negotiated.
 There, Rocket, Lylla, and Wal discovered Uncle Pyko waiting for them, wishing to talk.
 While Pyko revealed the true history of the Shrinks as detailed in the Gideon's Bible, O'Hare slipped off and recruited seven other animals to kidnap Lylla and the Bible so he could turn them over to Lord Dyvyne (his most recent employer) and return to Dyvyne's good graces.
 Rocket and the others defeated O'Hare and his so-called "Awful Eight" and escaped.
 Pyko took them to the Assembly Line, run by the Head Robot, and explained to Rocket that the Bible also held the notes the ancient Shrinks had taken about the forms of insanity the Loonies suffered from, and that the best way to end the toy war between Jakes and Dyvyne was to cure the Loonies using the notes in the Bible.
 Rocket reluctantly fed the Bible to the Head Robot, which digested the data within the Bible and soon turned out a therapeutic toy designed to cure the Loonies.

 (Rocket Raccoon#4) - Days later, the four animals, along with a Robohorse, set up a traveling carney show to give all the Loonies of Halfworld a Wonder Toy (the therapeutic toy from last issue's end) in an attempt to cure the Loonies of their insanity, and thus end the toy war between toy moguls Jakes and Dyvyne by depriving them of their customer base.
 After every Loonie got a toy, the four commented on the silence that now hung over the Cuckoo's Nest, before coming under attack by the combined forces of Dyvyne and Jakes.
 Rocket, Wal, Lylla, and Pyko fought the two armies, but even with the aid of a semi-repentant O'Hare they were outgunned by their enemies, until the Robohorse returned with reinforcements -- the other robots and the now-cured Loonies -- who quickly turned the tide of battle and finished off the Clowns, and took the chimpanzee samurais prisoner.
 Afterwards the humans asked the animals and robots to help them rebuild their world; while some animals and robots accepted, others chose to follow Rocket onto the humanoid spaceship into outer space and seek their destiny there after the Robots shut down the Galacian Wall.